revtezera/Glc-management-system/README.md

 	- You are good to go !!

 	On windows ruby "2.2.7" doesn't exist.
 So change the Gemfile to ruby "2.3.3" and run "bundle install" on the git bash.

 	Also during "db:migrate" you'll get an error.
 So add "gem 'wdm', '>= 0.1.0' if Gem.win_platform?" in the Gemfile.

 	Then you are good to go!

 	I'm not sure what kind of collisions the project might have during the development process.
 So if it's possible update your ruby versions to 2.3.3.

-I haven't commited the Gemfile yet.
-But if we agree I can do that too.
+	I have commited the Gemfile on a new branch "for-windows".